SKY-AK05/Annotation_check/README.md

 Annotator AI provides a robust suite of features designed to make the evaluation of image annotation quality fast, accurate, and insightful.

+*   **⚡ High-Performance Processing**: Utilizes **Web Workers** to run all heavy-duty file parsing and evaluation in the background.
+This ensures the user interface remains 100% responsive, even when evaluating hundreds of files in a single batch.
+*   **✍️ Editable Scores**: Trainers can override the automated score for any matched annotation.
+The overall evaluation results and feedback update instantly.
+Overrides are persisted in the browser's local storage and included in detailed CSV reports.
 *   **📊 Batch Evaluation**: Seamlessly upload and evaluate multiple student annotation files at once against a single ground truth file.
 The tool is optimized for workflows common in academic settings and data labeling quality assurance.
 *   **🧩 Multiple Annotation Formats**: Native support for various annotation types to cover diverse use cases:
     *   **Bounding Boxes**: For object detection tasks.